rekpero/InstaNotary/README.md

 MAGIC_NUMBER_AUTH = false
 ```

+**[Important] To add the server domain after setting up the server in EC2 instance** - Just replace the ROOT_URL in the `config/index.js` with the public DNS of the EC2 Instance

 ## How to run?

 This app is built with [expo](https://expo.io/learn) (a wrapper for react-native).
 To run this app, first you need to install expo-cli